ouazzmoh/stable-humanoid/README.md

 ![Example Image](plots/instant_perturbation.png)

-## Considering the limits explicitely
+## Considering the limits explicitly

 ![Example Image](plots/qp.png)

-## Adding perturbations to the qp resoltion method
+## Adding perturbations to the qp resolution method

 We use a OSQP solver from the python library qpsolvers